menandmice/ansible-module/ansible/src/README.md

 ## Linting

-All modules and plugins have been checked with `pycodestyle` to ensure valid code that adheres to the Python style-guide.
+All modules and plugins have been checked with `pycodestyle` and `flake8` to ensure valid code that adheres to the Python style-guide.

 To install `pycodestyle` run